Asteski/WinMac/README.md

 - **Start Menu**

 WinMac Menu is a collection of customization utilities, that allows to bring Start Menu replacement for Windows.
-You can replace traditional Start Menu with customized WinX menu, to resemble MacOS main menu, or enable enhanced classic Start Menu.
+You can replace traditional Start Menu with customized WinX menu, to resemble macOS main menu, or enable enhanced classic Start Menu.
 More details on Wiki page [Configuration](https://github.com/Asteski/WinMac/wiki/Configuration#winmac-menu).

 - **Enhanced Taskbar**